Schedule a ZOOM or PHONE call with the director

 Kabeyun believes that ability to pay should not be a limiting factor in a boy’s enrollment.
 Learn more about Kabeyun's tuition assistance program.

-The two-week Introductory session is available to first-time campers, ages 12 and under, for their first summer only.
+The two-week Introductory session is available to a limited number of first-time campers, under the age of 12, for their first summer only.
+We find this option is best-suited to younger campers who might lack the stamina for four weeks away from home or are nervous about their first camp experience.
 Beginning on the same day as either the first or second half-summer session, they have the option, so long as their parents agree, to extend their stay to the end of their session if they choose.

 Learn more about the Counseling Internship program.